MahaSaad12/AI_Robotics/README.md

-#  Multi-Sensor 3D View Planning & Calibration Toolkit
+#  Multi-Sensor 3D View Planning & Calibration

 This repository contains a modular Python-based system for simulating and evaluating multi-camera calibration using a 3D calibration object (icosahedron) and multiple sensor viewpoints.
 Developed as part of a Master’s thesis at FAU Erlangen-Nürnberg.